-How many of us can say that we have excellent posture, ballet dancers excluded?
+Except for ballet dancers, how many of us can say that we have excellent posture?

-Like most people, you are probably living a sedentary lifestyle, which often causes your back muscles (and others all over your body) to be unused and cause you to slouch and have a bad posture.
+Like most people, you are probably living a sedentary lifestyle which often causes your back muscles to be unused.
+This may in turn cause you to slouch and have a bad posture.

-Are you among one of the running or cycling enthusiasts who are suffering from bad postures over time?
-Rowing would be your cross-training fix.
+Excluding bad posture resulted unfortunately from the sedentary behaviors in daily life, if you are among one of the running or cycling enthusiasts who are suffering from bad postures over time, rowing would be your cross-training fix.

-While the problem with runners is that you always revert back to poor postures or forms as you start to fatigue, which will cause some common running posture problems like rounded shoulders and lordotic spine.
+While the problem with runners is that you always revert back to poor postures or forms as you start to fatigue.
+It will cause some common running posture problems like rounded shoulders and lordotic spine.

 Instead of hunching your back, a rowing machine primarily uses your legs, core, and wakes up literally every single muscle in your back.
 As you Extending and flexing your back during a rowing exercise, you’re stretching out the tired and unused muscles in your back.